 As you consider donating items, there are a couple important considerations that you should be aware of:

 - Our department has limited space to store donated items.
 For this reason we would ask you to contact us first.
 Please reach out to Clint Mack, Child and Family Supervisor at email@example.com or 952-361-1654 to coordinate any donation.

 - Any donations accepted on behalf of Carver County must be in accordance with the Carver County Donations Policy.
-This includes getting approval by Carver County Board to accept certain donations.
-This process can take about a month depending on the County Board meeting schedule.
+This includes disclosing donations to the Carver County Board.

 Many youth are looking for school or club projects to support foster children or the child welfare system.
 Instead of looking to donate items to Carver County, some alternative options include:

 - Helping recruit additional foster parents.
 Carver County is always looking to recruit additional foster parents.
 Projects based on engaging the community on the need for foster parents and the steps to become a foster parent would be beneficial.

 Additional foster parents allow for better matches between families and the children placed in their care.
 They also help to provide necessary breaks for foster parents.
 Carver County Foster Care can provide information and/or flyers as necessary to meet a project needs.